-&lt;sup>4 If employment (E) is determined by the minimum wage (MW) in the (log) level equation $E_t = \beta_0 + \beta_1 MW_t + u_t$ , the first-difference specification of Partridge and Partridge would be $\Delta E_t = \beta_1 MW_t - \beta_1 MW{t-1} + \Delta u_t$ .
-A positive coefficient on $MW_t$ and a negative coefficient on $MW{t-1}$ could then be consistent with a positive minimum-wage effect.
+4 If employment (E) is determined by the minimum wage (MW) in the (log) level equation $E_t = \beta_0 + \beta_1 MW_t + u_t$, the first-difference specification of Partridge and Partridge would be $\Delta E_t = \beta_1 MW_t - \beta_1 MW{t-1} + \Delta u_t$.
+A positive coefficient on MW_t and a negative coefficient on MW{t-1} could then be consistent with a positive minimum-wage effect complete data on employment in retail trade by using county-level counts of employment from the Quarterly Census of Employment and Wages.
+In contrast, much of the previous research has used employment estimates from the Current Population Survey, which are often based on small samples when measured at the state level.
+Second, as sectors within retail trade vary substantially in the degree to which they can be characterized as "low-wage," at the outset we identify those particular retail sectors where employers are most likely to face higher costs as a result of minimum-wage increases.
+Furthermore, our analysis is based on a nationwide sample, rather than the limited geographic focus inherent in Kim and Taylor (1995) and Orazem and Mattila (2002).
+Finally, our empirical models can also be interpreted as reduced-form, thereby avoiding the particular endogeneity problems faced by Kim and Taylor.

-&lt;sup>5 A substantial change in the industrial coding in the CPS occurred over this period.
+5 A substantial change in the industrial coding in the CPS occurred over this period.
 In particular, eating and drinking establishments are no longer included as part of the retail trade industry in the newer NAICS coding.
 Sabia uses consistent coding over time, although it is not clear whether he sought to be consistent with the newer coding or the older coding.

-&lt;sup>6 He also considers the percentage employed in small businesses, with qualitatively similar results to those for retail employment.
+6 He also considers the percentage employed in small businesses, with qualitatively similar results to those for retail employment.